lmanul/424/index.md

 jurisdiction.
 Any Unit may also be used as a professional office by a resident thereof provided such professional use does not violate zoning regulations and provided further that the prior consent of the Board of Managers to such professional use is obtained.
-Not- withstanding the foregoing the Sponsor or Sponsor-designee shall have the right,without charge, (i) to maintain general and sales offices in one or more Units or elsewhere on the Property, whether or not relating to The Property, to use one or more Units as models and for other
+Notwithstanding the foregoing the Sponsor or Sponsor-designee shall have the right,without charge, (i) to maintain general and sales offices in one or more Units or elsewhere on the Property, whether or not relating to The Property, to use one or more Units as models and for other